-There are thousands of monuments in Poland, 14 of them are listed as Unesco World Heritage Sites.
+There are thousands of monuments in Poland, 16 of them are listed as Unesco World Heritage Sites.

 Poland has a really rich history, so you will see unique monuments everywhere, no matter if it’s a big city, small town or a village.
 Churches, castles (like Lancut castle), tenements are only examples of the amazing architecture you can see in Poland.

 No matter where you go, every place in Poland will have something interesting to offer.
-You will be surprised how differential this country is.
-Buildings in mountains are really high with pointed roofs, old townhouses (like those in Krakow) are colourful and compact.
-You could literally spend the whole day finding different building ornaments in cities like Gdansk.
+You will be surprised how diversified this country is.
+The buildings in the mountains are really high with pointed roofs, whereas old townhouses (like those in Krakow) are colorful and compact.

 Polish currency is zloty.
-1 zloty is $0.26.
+1 zloty is $0.26 and €0.23.

 Have you heard of zurek?
 It’s traditional Polish sour soup served with kielbasa (meat) and eggs.
 It tastes amazing.

 You must have heard about pierogi though.
 Polish dumplings filled with potatoes and cottage cheese are a simple meal but you won’t be able to stop eating once you try them.